DeerLu1220/nlp2024_homeworks/README.md

+# hw1a
+Get the cookies for the drive page otherwise the script doesn't work (see [official gdwon page](https://pypi.org/project/gdown/))
+You also need the evaluation `.csv` in the root folder.

 # hw1b_nlp2024

 After having put in the root folder of the repo the `.csv` file containing the list of students and their assigned datasets, run: